Particl-Community/academy/guides/guide_mp_setup_installation.rst

 	 	.. rst-class:: bignums

 	 		#.
-Open a terminal in the folder where you've installed Particl Desktop and type the following command.
+Open a terminal in the folder where you've installed :term:`Particl Desktop` and type the following command.

 				.. code-block:: bash